-Only explicit dialing is supported if an audio device is selected prior to dialing.
-Both explicit and implicit dialing are allowed if audio device is selected after dialing.
-In particular, explicit dialing before audio device is selected is known as on-hook dialing.
+If an audio device is selected prior to dialing, then only explicit dialing is supported.
+Both explicit and implicit dialing are allowed if the audio device is selected after dialing.
+Explicit dialing before the audio device is selected is called "on-hook dialing".

-By selecting an audio device before dialing, you also indirectly select a call appearance for making the call.
-SPA-841 will pick the first available call appearance (starting from Line Key 1).
-If no call appearances are available, no audio devices can be selected.
+When an audio device is selected before dialing, a call appearance (for making the call) is also indirectly selected.
+The SPA941 will pick the first available call appearance, in descending order, starting with Line Key One.
+If no call appearances are available, no audio devices are selected.